 SFMTA Encourages Baseball Fans to Go Green to Giants Games

-The 2014 Major League Baseball season opening is less than a week away and the San Francisco Municipal Transportation Agency (SFMTA) encourages San Francisco Giants fans to consider how to get to and from AT&T Park on game days.
-This week the Giants will host two pre-season games against the Oakland Athletics on Thursday, March 27 and Friday, March 28, at 7:15 p.m., each night.
-The Giants will play 81 regular season home games this year at AT&T Park, April 8 through Sept.
-28. The regular season Opening Day is Tuesday, April 8.
+Opening Day for the 2015 Major League Baseball season is four days away and the San Francisco Municipal Transportation Agency (SFMTA) encourages San Francisco Giants fans to make their plans for getting to and from AT&T Park on game days.
+Beginning tonight, the Giants will host the first of two pre-season games against the Oakland Athletics with the second game tomorrow, Friday, April 3.
+Both games will start at 7:15 p.m.
+The Giants will play 81 regular season home games this year at AT&T Park, April 13 through Oct.
+4. The Giants’ home opener is Monday, April 13.

-Muni operates the following lines to and from all home games:
+The following Muni service is available to and from all home games:

-Additional Muni Metro “baseball shuttles” will supplement the existing N Judah and T Third service to the ballpark.
+The SFMTA will schedule additional Metro “baseball shuttles” to supplement the existing N Judah and T Third service to the ballpark.

 The additional service begins two hours prior to the game and continues until approximately 20 minutes after the start of the game.

 The SFMTA will deploy Parking Control Officers (PCOs) to assist fans getting to and from the game.
-Prior to each game, these PCOs are deployed to key locations around the ballpark to facilitate people walking, transit riders and other traffic.
+Prior to each game, these PCOs are deployed to key locations around the ballpark to facilitate pedestrian safety, efficient movement of transit vehicles and other traffic.

 More details about Muni service to AT&T Park, including connections from other Bay Area transit systems, can be found at www.sfmta.com.
 Regional transit information for BART, Caltrain and the ferries as well as traffic is available at www.511.org.

 Weekday games often end near the afternoon commute.
-On these days, motorists shouldexpect heavy traffic on freeways and streets near AT&T Park and on all approaches to the Bay Bridge.
+Motorists should, therefore, expect heavy traffic on freeways and streets near AT&T Park and on all approaches to the Bay Bridge on those days.
 The games listed below will most likely experience heavy traffic for the evening commute.

 DATE GAME STARTS

-Motorists are advised to avoid driving and using the Bay Bridge to San Francisco on game days. .
+The SFMTA advises motorists of the increased congestion in San Francisco and advises commuters to use transit and avoid using the Bay Bridge on these dates.
 To see a complete schedule of Giants games please refer to the Giants season schedule.

 A map showing alternate post-game routes from AT&T parking lots is available on the Giants’ website at www.sanfrancisco.giants.mlb.com.

-Three taxi zones serve AT&T Park on event days:
+The SFMTA has three taxi zones serving AT&T Park in effect on event days:

 AT&T Park is accessible by a dedicated bike lane that runs along The Embarcadero and on Townsend Street.
 Bicycle routes with sharrows on 2nd and 5th streets connect to the Townsend Street bicycle lane.
 A bicycle lane on Folsom Street and a bicycle route on Market Street connect those riding a bike to The Embarcadero.